Automattic/Gravatar-SDK-Android/docs/get-started/get-started.md

 #### Exclude Data Store files from Android backup (optional, but recommended)

 Data Store files are subject to Android backups.
 Encrypted files from the backup won't work when restored on a different device so we have to exclude those files.
-It is encouraged to add the below rules to your own files.
+It is encouraged to create those files or copy paste below rules to your own respective files.

 <details>
   <summary>Instructions</summary>

-In `AndroidManifest.xml` add those lines:
+In `AndroidManifest.xml` add the below lines.
+If you already have them, you can skip this step.

 ```xml
 <application